Double detected spin-dependent quantum dot: The model

-where $\Delta t$ is the time-resolution (or, equivalently, the inverse bandwidth) of the detector (detecting observable $\hat{A}$) and $\Delta A$ is the statistical error characterizing unsharp detection of the average value of the observable $\hat{A}$ in the period $\Delta t$.\\ The nonselective model throws away the time dependent detection result of the observable $\hat{A}$, but our goal is to monitor the time dependency of the charge observable in a sharp detection scenario, by adding a charge detector to our system.
-Our model will contain two detectors, one is measuring continuously in the nonselective way, and the other is measuring the whole system output.\\

-First of all let's derive our system equations without any detector.
-Let us consider our system, the spin dependent quantum dot, subject of experimental work \cite{KoppensScience309,PettaScience309}, which is coupled to two separate electron reservoirs.
-The density of states in the reservoirs is very high (continuum), however the dot contains only isolated levels.
-Taking into account the spin degrees of freedom ($s$), we introduce the Coulomb interaction ($U$), and we also add an spin flip Hamiltonian with frequency $\Omega$.
-In this case the full Hamiltonian becomes
+We consider the spin-dependent quantum dot, subject of experimental work \cite{KoppensScience309,PettaScience309}, which is coupled to two separate electron reservoirs.
+The density of states in the reservoirs is very high (continuum), and the dot contains only isolated levels.
+We consider the highest energy level to be the state of two electrons with different spins ($s=\pm 1/2$) and therefore we include the effects of Coulomb interaction.
+The split of the one-electron energy level is done by a $z$-directed magnetic field $B_z$.
+We include a $x$-directed magnetic field $B_x$, describing the coherent oscillations between the spin up and spin down levels.
+The full Hamiltonian of the system reads